 Kemp 40 Md.App. at 546.
 Although the negligent signaling claims against Kemp were held to be valid, the Court ultimately concluded that Kemp’s signal was not the proximate cause of the accident.
 This was because the other truck driver, Spindler, testified that he did not actually rely on Kemp’s signal and checked for himself before crossing into the left lane.
 But the case is good law for the proposition that there is liability under this scenario.

 Because Maryland law is so clear, I did not bother to spend a lot of time look at other jurisdictions.
-But for out-of-state lawyers reading this post, here are some of the other cases I have seen that are in accord.
+But for out-of-state lawyers reading this post, here are some other cases I have seen that agree.
 Here are a few of the seminal cases around the country: